MonacoProtocol/protocol/npm-client/docs/endpoints/create_order_instruction.md

 ## buildOrderInstruction

-Constructs the instruction required to perform a create order transaction using the raw token value for the order stake.
+Constructs a create order request instruction using the raw token value for the order stake.

+No order account will be created until the order request is sent as part of a transaction, and then processed by the protocol, but the orderPk returned by this function will match the PDA of the order account to be created.

 ### Parameters